cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 To counter this, platform teams should include product managers from the start to share roadmaps, gather feedback and generally understand and represent the needs of platform users.

+Platform teams can easily be overloaded in their efforts to support many product teams.
+Ways to reduce load on the platform team include the following:

+1. Use implementations from managed service providers where reasonable
+1. Use open source frameworks and toolkits for creating docs, templates and compositions for application team use
+1. Ensure platform teams are staffed appropriately for their domain and number of customers

 Another challenge when adopting platforms is choosing the right capabilities and experiences to enable first.
 Services that are frequently required and